 HOPE services for children, adolescents, and young adults ages 3-21 are funded by the New York State Education Department and, in New York City, operate with the approval of and under the oversight of the New York City Department of Education.

-Logan Ramm’s story, and the benefits of AHRC NYC’s services and supports for children diagnosed with autism spectrum disorder.
+Logan Ramm’s story, and the benefits of AHRC NYC’s services for children diagnosed with an autism spectrum disorder.

 HOPE is an acronym that represents AHRC New York City’s mission regarding the education of children with autism, program guidelines for best practice, and the philosophy of Applied Behavioral Analysis (ABA).